David Anderson, Baron Anderson of Ipswich: House of Lords

-In the 2019-2022 parliamentary sessions, Anderson tabled or was closely involved in amendments to Bills which became the United Kingdom Internal Market Act 2020 (removal of the clauses providing for unilateral departure from the Northern Ireland Protocol), the Overseas Operations Act 2021 (removal of presumption against prosecution of offences within the jurisdiction of the International Criminal Court), the Domestic Abuse Act 2021 (creation of a new offence of strangulation or suffocation), the Covert Human Intelligence Sources (Criminal Conduct) Act 2021 (requirement to notify criminal conduct authorisations to Judicial Commissioners; provision of access to criminal injuries compensation), the Counter-Terrorism and Sentencing Act 2021 (criteria for and maximum duration of Terrorism Prevention and Investigation Measures), the Environment Act 2021 (enlarging judicial remedies available to the Office for Environmental Protection), the Judicial Review and Courts Act 2022 (removal of presumption in favour of suspended or prospective-only quashing orders) and the Nationality and Borders Act 2022 (limitations on the power to remove citizenship without notice; introduction of judicial and administrative safeguards).
-He was a member from 2019-2020 of the EU Justice Sub-Committee of the House of Lords, and from 2020-21 of the EU Security and Justice Sub-Committee.
-Since February 2021 he has served as co-Chair (with Sir Bob Neill MP) of the All-Party Parliamentary Group on the Rule of Law.
+In the 2019-2021 and 2021-2022 parliamentary sessions, Anderson tabled or was closely involved in amendments to Bills which became the United Kingdom Internal Market Act 2020 (removal of the clauses providing for unilateral departure from the Northern Ireland Protocol), the Overseas Operations Act 2021 (removal of presumption against prosecution of offences within the jurisdiction of the International Criminal Court), the Domestic Abuse Act 2021 (creation of a new offence of strangulation or suffocation), the Covert Human Intelligence Sources (Criminal Conduct) Act 2021 (requirement to notify criminal conduct authorisations to Judicial Commissioners; provision of access to criminal injuries compensation), the Counter-Terrorism and Sentencing Act 2021 (criteria for and maximum duration of Terrorism Prevention and Investigation Measures), the Environment Act 2021 (enlarging judicial remedies available to the Office for Environmental Protection), the Judicial Review and Courts Act 2022 (removal of presumption in favour of suspended or prospective-only quashing orders), and the Nationality and Borders Act 2022 (limitations on the power to remove citizenship without notice; introduction of judicial and administrative safeguards).
+He was a member from 2019 to 2020 of the EU Justice Sub-Committee of the House of Lords, and from 2020 to 2021 of the EU Security and Justice Sub-Committee.
+From February 2021 until 2024 he served as co-chair of the All-Party Parliamentary Group on the Rule of Law.